 How to Fix a Sinking Concrete Driveway

 Over the years, a concrete driveway may begin to settle or slope unevenly in one direction.
-This is often a sign of poor soil compaction.
-This is actually commonplace in the Dallas-Fort Worth area.
+This is often a sign of poor soil compaction, which is actually commonplace in the Dallas-Fort Worth area.
 Concrete poured over clay-based soil is vulnerable to shifting and eventually settling.
 What is the best method for fixing a sinking concrete driveway?

 While several concrete repair options are available, the most commonplace solution nowadays is concrete leveling.
 The procedure also goes by several names, such as mud-jacking and slab-jacking.
 More or less, the terms all refer to the same method.